Point in Time

 Commissioner for oaths to sign roll

-Every advocate appointed a commissioner for oaths shall, on appointment, sign a roll, which shall be kept by the Registrar of the High Court.
+Every advocate appointed a commissioner for oaths shall, on appointment, sign a roll, which shall be kept by the Chief Registrar of the Judiciary.

 4.